MissingMaps/partners/app/_partner/amm.md

   - id: 7711
     desc: "GREAT FOR NEW MAPPERS!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
   - id: 7708
-    desc: "GREAT FOR NEW MAPPERS!
+    desc: "GREAT FOR INTERMEDIATE MAPPERS!
+Help validate!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
   - id: 7706
-    desc: "GREAT FOR NEW MAPPERS!
+    desc: "GREAT FOR INTERMEDIATE MAPPERS!
+Help validate!
 Help the Red Cross prepare for climate change related disasters by mapping buildings in Indonesia.
 We are helping reduce risk with each building we map!"
   - id: 7659
     desc: "GREAT FOR INTERMEDIATE MAPPERS!
 Help map roads in Indonesia in area area at risk of climate change related disasters."
   - id: 7707